 Walruses found further east in the Laptev Sea are more closely related to the Pacific walrus than the Atlantic (Lindqvist et al. 2008).

-Aerial surveys are most commonly used to estimate the abundance of walruses.
-However, walruses are definitely one of the most difficult species to survey, because of their clumped distribution throughout remote areas, and their simultaneous occurrence on sea ice, land and in the water at some times of the year.
+Aerial surveys are most commonly used to estimate the abundance of walrus.
+However, walrus are definitely one of the most difficult species to survey, because of their clumped distribution throughout remote areas and their simultaneous occurrence on sea ice, land, and in the water at some times of the year.
 In addition, large annual variations in sea ice distribution and extent affects their distribution and makes survey planning challenging.
 Even the current population estimates carry a great deal of uncertainty.

-When they are hauled out on land or ice floes, walruses tend to lie piled on top of one another, making it hard to see all individuals, or even to count them in a photograph (Stewart et al. 2013c).
-If walruses are disturbed for some reason at their haulout shortly before the survey, a large number of animals can be dispersed and not counted.
-Since walruses also spend time in the water, correction factors must be applied to any count to correct for the proportion of the population unavailable to be counted during the survey.
+When they are hauled out on land or ice floes, walrus tend to lie piled on top of one another, making it hard to see all individuals, or even to count them in a photograph (Stewart et al. 2013).
+If walrus are disturbed for some reason at their haulout shortly before the survey, a large number of animals can be dispersed and not counted.
+Since walrus also spend time in the water, correction factors must be applied to any count to correct for the proportion of the population unavailable to be counted during the survey.
 These factors are difficult to obtain simultaneously with the survey.
 Because of these difficulties, walrus abundance estimates therefore tend to be imprecise and probably underestimate the true stock size (negative bias) in most cases (Heide-Jørgensen et al. 2013).

 Historical population size

-Hunting by humans is considered to be the main cause of depletion of walruses during historic times (Born et al. 1995).
-The Norse hunted walruses in the Barents Sea and Greenland areas from sometime in the late 9th until the 15th century.
-Commercial hunting of walruses began in the late 1800s, roughly around the time of the end of the whaling era, and proceeded until the mid 20th century (Wiig et al. 2014).
-Walruses were hunted for their skins, blubber and ivory tusks.
-This hunt took a great toll on walrus populations, with the result that by the mid 20th century the population of Atlantic walruses had been reduced in nearly all areas and its range had shrunk substantially.
-At Svalbard, walruses were nearly completely extirpated (Wiig et al. 2000).
-Large herds which once hauled out on island and mainland beaches in cold temperate and subtemperate latitudes, for example as far south as Sable Island off Nova Scotia, Canada, have been exterminated, and walrus today are confined solely to the Arctic.
+Hunting by humans is the main cause of depletion of walrus during historic times (Born et al. 1995).
+The Norse hunted walrus in the Barents Sea and Greenland from sometime in the late 9th until the 15th century.
+Commercial hunting of walrus began in the late 1800s, roughly around the time of the end of the whaling era and continued until the mid-20th century (Wiig et al. 2014).
+Walrus were hunted for their skins, blubber and ivory tusks.
+This hunt took a great toll on walrus populations, with the result that by the mid 20th century, the population of Atlantic walrus had been reduced in nearly all areas and its range had shrunk substantially.
+In Svalbard, walrus were nearly completely extirpated (Wiig et al. 2000).
+Large herds that once hauled out on island and mainland beaches in cold temperate and subtemperate latitudes, for example as far south as Sable Island off Nova Scotia, Canada, have been exterminated, and walrus today are confined solely to the Arctic.

-While walrus have been harvested by Inuit in the Canadian Arctic for centuries, it was only with the advent of commercial whaling in the late 1800s that walrus started to be heavily exploited in the high Arctic.
-Walrus further south, in the Gulf of St. Lawrence, were hunted to extirpation in the 1700s.
-Very high numbers of walrus were taken further north in the late 1890s and early 1900s, as many as 1,400 in one year.
-Between 1885 and 1913, whalers harvested at least 4,000 walrus from Baffin Bay–Davis Strait.
-In northern Hudson Bay and the Cumberland Sound area between 1831 and 1914 at least 4,750 walrus were taken (DFO 2013b).
-This unrestricted commercial harvesting led to a serious decline in numbers for these stocks.
-The other result was a restriction of walrus distribution to more northerly areas, whereas previously walrus were found as far south as the Gulf of St. Lawrence and Sable Island off Nova Scotia (Wiig et al. 2014).
-In 1928, regulations were introduced under the Fisheries Act banning the commercial harvesting of walrus and limiting the harvest to Inuit (DFO 2013b).
+While walrus have been harvested by Inuit in the Canadian Arctic for centuries, it was only with the advent of commercial whaling in the late 1800s that walruses started to be heavily exploited in the high Arctic.
+Further south, in the Gulf of St. Lawrence, walruses were hunted to extirpation in the 1700s.
+Very high numbers of walruses were taken further north in the late 1890s and early 1900s, as many as 1,400 in one year.
+Between 1885 and 1913, whalers harvested at least 4,000 walruses from Baffin Bay and Davis Strait.
+In northern Hudson Bay and the Cumberland Sound area between 1831 and 1914, at least 4,750 walrus were taken (DFO 2013b).
+This unrestricted commercial harvest led to a serious decline in abundance in these stocks.
+The other result was a restriction of distribution to more northerly areas, whereas previously walruses were found as far south as the Gulf of St. Lawrence and Sable Island off Nova Scotia (Wiig et al. 2014).
+In 1928, regulations were introduced under the Fisheries Act banning the commercial harvesting of walrus and limiting the harvest to Inuit communities (DFO 2013b).

 It is difficult to say to what extent walrus populations have recovered since that time or what the population trends are, as there is little data available.
 As mentioned above, walrus are one of the most difficult animals to survey, and even the current population estimates carry a great deal of uncertainty.